 We have often published the documents of the armed struggle organisations that are operating in our country.
 Sometimes, on these very pages, we have also traced the essential lines of a critique of the closed military party.
 But we have not, when these comrades were persecuted and chased away, claimed to measure the distance separating them from us.
-This is because the distance, without doubt present and significant, could only have been put down on paper, therefore resulted in a banal ideological question.
-This has led to some misunderstanding by other comrades concerning our position, fuelling an artificial argument that would have had no reason to exist had these comrades considered it more expedient to engage themselves in first person in underlining these differences which they only identified at an ideological level.
+This is because the distance, without doubt present and significant, could only have been put down ing power and determining a situation of confusion which could put the forces of repression in difficulty and make the exploited masses reflect upon whether to intervene or not.
+But what do we mean by specific minority?
+Perhaps the revolutionary movement in the wide sense?
+These questions require a clear answer.